A Third Paradigm for LLM Evaluation: Dialogue Game-Based Evaluation using clembench: Introduction

 As discussed below (Section~\ref{sec:relwo}), there have been several attempts at realising controlled, interactive evaluation through making LLMs self-play conversational games.
 Arguably, widespread adoption of this paradigm has been held back by the fact that many of these attempts appear to have been built for a single evaluation campaign only, with less attention being paid to re-usability of code.
 The package highlighted here, \clembench\ \cite{chalamalasetti-etal-2023-clembench}, was one of the first instantiations of this idea, and has driven a leaderboard that has been continuously updated since early 2023.
 Thanks to a grant by the University of Potsdam, we can now offer \cbtwo, which has been optimized for ease of use in various use cases, including local evaluation of LLMs or LLM fine-tunes.
 In this paper, we first briefly describe the ``dialogue game-based evaluation'' paradigm in general, explaining how it differs from the other paradigms (as illustrated in the feature matrix in Table~\ref{tab:matrix}).
 We then focus specifically on \cbtwo, with the use case of evaluating new model in mind.
-For this, we show how the existing benchmark can be run, to yield results that can directly be compared to the long history of measurements recorded on the official leaderboard.\footnote{ \url{https://clembench.github.io} } We also show how easily the benchmark can be extended with games highlighting special abilities.
+For this, we show how the existing benchmark can be run, to yield results that can directly be compared to the long history of measurements recorded on the official leaderboard.\footnote{ \url{https://clembench.github.io/leaderboard.html} } We also show how easily the benchmark can be extended with games highlighting special abilities.\footnote{ The scientific basis behind the approach is discussed, evaluated, and validated at length in \cite{chalamalasetti-etal-2023-clembench,hakimov-etal-2025-using}.
+The use of the framework as an environment for reinforcement learning of multi-turn problems has been explored by \citet{horst2025playpenenvironmentexploringlearning}.
+The present paper aims at making the community aware of it as a resource for easy evaluation of new models or model checkpoints during development. }